felixlopz/hubrise-test-task/content/apps/orderline/en/user_guide.md

 - Type indicates how the Order will be processed.
 Types include **DELIVERY**, **COLLECTION** or **EAT-IN**.
 - The order’s payment method.
 - The order’s products list.
 - The order’s current status.
-See **Settings > [Order Status](/apps/orderline/settings/#order-status)** for more details.
+See [Order Status](../settings/#order-status) for more details.

 ![Order Card Details](../images/019-order-card-details.png)

 ## Update Order Status

-Orders are processed according to the status flow as explained in the section **Settings > [Order Status](/apps/orderline/settings/#order-status)**.
+Orders are processed according to the status flow as explained in the section [Order Status](../settings/#order-status).
 Users can set the new status for an Order, or print the order receipt by selecting the corresponding button.

 ### Accept Order